taaaraaa/lighthouse-data-notes/Pandas 365datascience/0 Pandas.md

 - While Series are single column data, DataFrame are Multi-column data
 - Every column represent a different data type, so each column can have its own data type, but each column should contain the same data type!

+Data Frames has the following parameters:
+- data
+- column
+- index

 ![DataFrame Vs Series](/pics/DataFrame-VS-Series.png)

 ![DataFrame Vs Series](/pics/DataFrame-VS-Series-2.png)